The 9 qualities of a great translator

 Specialisation in a subject

-Whilst linguistic skills are of the utmost importance, having knowledge and comprehension of the subject you translate is also vital.
-A translator working in the medical field for example does not need to have a masters nor a degree in medicine, but they would have to know how the human body works, the name of each disease in their target language and how various pharmaceuticals work in order to provide an accurate translation.
+A translator working in the medical field for example does not need to have a degree in medicine, but they would have to know how the human body works, the name of each disease in their target language and how various pharmaceuticals work in order to provide an accurate translation.